-The Harryette M. Hodges and Kaneaster Hodges, Sr. Library at the Newport Campus and the libraries at the Jonesboro and Marked Tree campuses serve as centers of learning for the institution.
-Library services are available to students, faculty, staff, and community patrons.
-Students have access to books, the Internet, online databases, and E-books.
+The Harryette M. Hodges and Kaneaster Hodges, Sr. Library on the Newport Campus and the libraries on the Jonesboro and Marked Tree campuses serve as centers of learning for the institution.
+Library services are available to students, faculty, staff, and community patrons; students have access to books, the Internet, online databases, and E-books.
 To access Library Databases remotely, students, faculty and staff must log into the Portal and click on the Library Tab, then click on Handouts.
-This is where Database the login information and passwords are located.
-Interlibrary loan is available to students, faculty, and staff.
+This is where Database login information and passwords are located.
+InterLibrary loan is available to students, faculty, and staff.
 This service allows users to borrow materials that are not owned by the ASU-Newport Library.
 870-512-7862 (Newport); 870-680-8720 (Jonesboro); 870-358-8624 (Marked Tree).

-Textbooks are in our Reserve Collection.
-These books are available for in-library use.
-To download the Microsoft Office Suite, students must go to the ASUN Website, click on the Student Resources tab, then click on Information Technology Services page, then click on Software Downloads, and follow the instructions to download Microsoft Office.
+To download the Microsoft Office Suite, students must log onto the Portal, click on the Information Technology Services dropdown tab, then click on the Software Download, located on the left hand side of the screen, and then follow the instructions to download Microsoft Office.